mmoessler/interactive-animated-illustration-tool/README.md

 https://ilias.uni-hohenheim.de/data/UHOH/lm_data/lm_1875758/interactive-illustration-tool/index.html
 ```

+Underlying concept

+* The tool works like a ``flip book''.

+* The tool works like a ``flip book''.
+* One only need to generate different numbers for different ``parameterizations'' and name them accordingly.

 ## (More technical) Explanations

 * This tool is based on, respectively, is a static website or web app ([see, e.g., w3schools.com](https://www.w3schools.com/howto/howto_website_static.asp)).
 * Advantages:
-  * It does not require server-side software dependencies such as php or node to build one.
+  * It does not require server-side software dependencies such as php or node to build on.
   * It is easy to ship and deploy, e.g., via *ILIAS Learning Modules HTML*, because of no server-side software dependencies.
   * I think *ILIAS Learning Modules HTML* are the most underated feature tool in ILIAS.
 For more information [see, e.g., iliastutorials.com](https://iliastutorials.com/html-learning-module/).
 * Disadvantages: